envergokmen/SwCacheService/README.md

 ```

-## Check setting below for the persistant disk based file false by default.
+## Check setting below for the persistent disk based file false by default.
 This may affect the cache performance little bit, but it doesn't loose caches on computer or service restart.
 It loads all the from /appdir/CachedFiles and adds all of the keys in memory again.
+Persistent mode works with in memory (Not only disk based cache)

 ```xml
   <appSettings>